 Ilana Emmett is currently working on her dissertation on the aesthetics of American daytime soap operas on radio and television from 1930 to today, with a focus on sound aesthetics.
-Additional research addresses the history of television programming for deaf audiences in the U.S. and the U.K. She has presented her work at the Society for Cinema and Media Studies and Console-ing Passions.
+Additional research addresses the history of television programming for deaf audiences.
+Research interests include: sound studies, disability studies, women’s popular media, teen media, and religion and media.
+She has presented her work at the Society for Cinema and Media Studies and Console-ing Passions.
 She has a B.A. in Cinema and Media Studies from the University of Chicago and an M.A. in Film and Television Studies from the University of Warwick in the U.K. She has also worked in film and television production. email@example.com

-Samantha Freeman’s research focuses on depictions of race, gender, and trauma, specifically focusing on representations of sexual assault in contemporary television.
-Some of her research interests include narratology, genre, adaptation, and feminist film theory.
+Samantha Freeman’s dissertation examines depictions of sexual assault in contemporary television, specifically focusing on representations of race, gender and sexuality.
+Her dissertation aims to understand how serialized rape narratives operate under specifically gendered and racialized cultural logics in our contemporary moment which has seen a recent proliferation in these types of stories.
+Some of her other research interests include narratology, genre, adaptation, and feminist film theory.
 She has presented her work at the University of Chicago Cinema and Media Studies graduate student conference on Trauma & Melodrama and at Console-ing Passions.
 She received her BA in Film and Media from the University of California Berkeley and an MA in Screen Cultures from Northwestern.